 - You can temper the hot oil with mustard seeds.
 I sometimes add them and sometimes not

 - Update: the chicken masala I have had at Anjappar titled Chicken Chettinad didn’t have coconut.
-There’s a version with coconut but it’s called something else (Anjappar special something).
+There’s a version with roasted coconut in the chicken masala which called something else (Anjappar special chicken Chettinad roast I think).
 I haven’t tried that version so bear with me.
 You can definitely add some roasted and ground coconut to this masala if you wish, and avoid the tomatoes.

 - You can also substitute the garam masala with freshly ground spices – a mix of cloves, cinnamon, cardamom, and bay leaf, dry roasted until fragrant